Brief Instructions

 How to Upgrade Dr.Web for UNIX Mail Servers

-How To Add or Remove Dr.Web for UNIX Mail Servers Component
+How to Add or Remove a Component of Dr.Web for UNIX Mail Servers

 How to Manage Dr.Web for UNIX Mail Servers Component Operation

-How to Connect Dr.Web for UNIX Mail Servers to MTA as a Filter via Milter, Spamd or Rspamd
+How to Connect Dr.Web for UNIX Mail Servers to an MTA as a Filter via Milter, Spamd, or Rspamd

 Follow the instructions provided in the Integration with MTA as a filter section.

-How to Connect Dr.Web for UNIX Mail Servers to MTA as an Anti-Virus Filter Clamd
+How to Connect Dr.Web for UNIX Mail Servers to an MTA as a Clamd Anti-Virus Filter

 Follow the instructions provided in the Integration with External Applications section.

-How to Configure Dr.Web for UNIX Mail Servers for SMTP Proxy Mode
+How to Configure Dr.Web for UNIX Mail Servers in the SMTP Proxy Mode

 Follow the instructions provided in the Using Dr.Web for UNIX Mail Servers in SMTP Proxy Mode section.

-How to Configure the Transparent Proxy Mode for MTA
+How to Configure the Transparent Proxy Mode for an MTA

 Follow the instructions provided in the Using Dr.Web for UNIX Mail Servers in Transparent Proxy Mode section.